GiuliaMontani/density-based-ensemble-model/README.md

 Original implementation available in the repository [https://github.com/fmpr/LogReg-Crowds](https://github.com/fmpr/LogReg-Crowds).

 **Important Note:** Julia code depends on an outdated and no longer maintained version of Julia, which may cause installation challenges or failures.
-Additionally, it relies on external library software that has been used “as-is,” without any modifications or customizations.
+Additionally, it relies on external library software that has been used “as-is”, without any modifications or customizations.

 ## Results
 All the script can be executed following the instruction below.